BabbSt/final-project-group-22/README.md

 We have the partials folder with all of the content that will stay the same structure but just have different content within it (like the twits we did).

+There will be ONE css file so we can keep styles consistant.
+Please CLONE THESE FILES and use them rather than upload your own files and adjusting them later!

+Lets keep the fonts and text styles the same as much as possible.
+These are the fonts we are using: